 You can find the complete printable skillet boneless skinless chicken thighs recipe with measurements below, but for now, here's a quick overview of how it goes:

-2. Season with salt, black pepper, garlic powder, onion powder, and paprika.
-Let it marinate for 30 minutes.
+1. Season the chicken: Place the chicken thighs in a bowl and season with salt, black pepper, garlic powder, onion powder, and paprika.
+Let them marinate for 30 minutes.

-3. Heat extra virgin olive oil in a skillet over medium-high heat.
-Cook the chicken thighs for 3-4 minutes per side until golden brown, then remove and set aside.
+2. Sear the chicken: Heat the olive oil in a skillet over medium-high heat and cook the chicken thighs for 3-4 minutes per side until golden brown.
+Remove and set aside.

-7. Stir in the cream and let the sauce gently simmer.
-Add the chicken thighs and cook for 1 minute.
+4. Finish and serve: Stir in the cream and let the sauce gently simmer.
+Return the chicken thighs to the skillet and cook for 1 minute.
+Serve with salad or your favorite side dish.

 Dry the Chicken: I always pat the chicken thighs dry before seasoning.
 It makes such a difference; the spices cling better, and you get that crisp finish I really love when searing.